mar-l01/neural-networks/README.md

 - __Semi-supervised learning__: As the name implies, this learning type is a mix of both learning types described above.
 - __Reinforcement learning__: An agent learns to  move in an unknown environment by receiving rewards for each action.
 The higher the reward, the better his action is/was.
 This way, the agent learns the best way to move by maximizing its reward.

+## Neural networks
+Though the name might imply it, neural networks are not exact copies of their biological counterparts.
+A neural networks is built-up by multiple neurons.
+They are connected layer-wise, i.e. neurons of one layer are connected to each neuron in the adjacent layer.
+There are variatons of neural networks where not all neurons of one layer are connected to each one in the adjacent layer to improve learning or predictions.